aaron317/OKEx.com-api-docs/REST API for FUTURES.md

 - Act as a representation of resources between client and server;
 - Client-end is enabled to operate server-side resources with 4 HTTP requests representational state transfer.

-We recommend developers to use REST API to proceed spot trading and withdrawals.
+We recommend developers to use REST API to proceed Contracts trading and withdrawals.

 In case of any problem, please contact our support team.